Hans Orde-Lees (1877-1958)

 A complex and rather eccentric character, Orde-Lees (also referred to as "Lees" in various publications about the expedition) was a captain in the Royal Marines at the time of joining the Endurance, he was responsible for the motor-sledges including some of his own design, that it was hoped would have helped carry Shackleton and his team across the continent.

 Orde-Lees fulfilled the role of a Royal Navy man whom Shackleton thought it wise to take along with the expedition to gain political and military support he felt was needed.
-It was only after approaching Winston Churchill that gained permission for Orde-Lees to be released from his Navy Duty (bearing in mind that the expedition was leaving England on the eve of the First World War).
-He was a skier (at a time when this was very rare) and a physical fitness expert.
+It was only after approaching Winston Churchill that permission was gained for Orde-Lees to be released from his Navy Duty, bearing in mind that the expedition was leaving England on the eve of the First World War.
+He was a skier at a time when this was very rare and a physical fitness expert.

 A former public school boy, Orde-Lees was generally disliked by the other expeditioners, though was an effective and thorough store-keeper.
 He had a rather surly manner and was fundamentally somewhat lazy, with no inclination to hide the fact, simply avoiding pulling his weight if he was able to do so.
 In such close conditions with other men, he was frequently ridiculed.
 The men would take delight in antagonizing him if possible, when Shackleton insisted on extra rations for instance and so over-rode storekeeper Orde-Lees' meagre distribution of foodstuffs.

 He had taken a bicycle with him on the Endurance and would often go out onto the pack ice and ride it performing "tricks" around the randomly chaotic hummocks.
 On one of these occasions near to midwinter, he became lost and had be rescued by a search party, he was ordered not to leave the ship alone again.